LukasBangStoltz/firstIntegrationTask/README.md

 </soap12:Envelope>
 ```
 Our software will determine where in the world a person is from, given their ip-address.\
-This information will then be uses, together with the persons name, to calculate their gender and return Ms|Mr|Blank.\
+This information will then be used, together with the persons name, to calculate their gender and return Ms|Mr|Blank.\
 In the example body above, we have used the same name twice, but one has an US ip and the other a NO ip.
 They will get different titles because of this.